marcoherrera-s/marcoherrera-s.github.io/Miscelanea/The Outer Limits of Reason.md

 ---

- However, we cannot simply solve all problems by waving our hand and declaring that the word heterological does not exist or has no meaning.
-The problem is too deeply rooted in the very nature of language.

----

- • “The villager who shaves everyone who does not shave themselves.” • “The word that describes all words that do not describe themselves.” • “The reference book that lists all books that do not list themselves.” • “The set that contains all sets that do not contain themselves.”
-As you can see, all these descriptions have the exact same structure (as do figures 2.1 through 2.3).
-Every time there is self-reference, there are possibilities for contradictions.

----

  As we showed, there are countably infinite statements that are also true but unprovable in Peano Arithmetic.
 It would be nice to see more such statements that are “natural” and look like “real mathematics.”
 One such statement is Goodstein’s theorem.